-3. Lodging

-Employees who travel more than fifty (50) miles from the City, will be reimbursed of lodging expenses associated with approved travel.
-Employees traveling overnight are responsible for ensuring that the most reasonable lodging rates are obtained.
-To accomplish this, employees should:

-- Make reservations in advance, whenever practical; - Utilize minimum rate accommodations; - · Avoid "deluxe" hotels and motels, and - Obtain government rates, whenever possible.
+4. Lodging Individuals who travel more than fifty (50) miles from the City, will be reimbursed of lodging expenses associated with approved travel.
+Individuals traveling overnight are responsible for ensuring that the most reasonable lodging rates are obtained.
+To accomplish this, individuals should: - Make reservations in advance, whenever practical; - Utilize minimum rate accommodations; - Avoid "deluxe" hotels and motels, and - Obtain government rates, whenever possible.

-Employees will be reimbursed for the actual lodging expenses, provided the expenses are reasonable.
+Individuals will be reimbursed for the actual lodging expenses, provided the expenses are reasonable.
+If the individual chooses to upgrade their accommodations, the employee shall be responsible for the difference.

+When determining dates of lodging, individuals should consider travel time and purpose and make the most economical and reasonable arrangements.
+For example:

+Travel Time Conference Start Lodging

+Time

+< 4 Hours 12 PM or later Day of

+4 Hours 12 PM or later Day before

+N/A 8 AM Day before

-Employees who stay at a hotel / motel that is holding a scheduled meeting or seminar may incur lodging expenses that exceed the rates generally considered reasonable.
+Individuals who stay at a hotel / motel that is holding a scheduled meeting or seminar may incur lodging expenses that exceed the rates generally considered reasonable.
 The higher cost may be justified in order to avoid excessive transportation costs between a lower cost hotel / motel and the location of the meeting.

-Employees are required to submit a copy of the hotel / motel tax-exemption form when they register at a hotel / motel.
-In the event a hotel / motel refuses to accept the tax-exemption form, the employee will be reimbursed the expenses paid for the additional tax.
+Individuals are required to submit a copy of the hotel / motel tax-exemption form when they register at a hotel / motel.
+In the event a hotel / motel refuses to accept the tax-exemption form, the individual will be reimbursed the expenses paid for the additional tax.
+If the individual fails to submit the tax-exemption forms, taxes incurred may not be reimbursed.

-Employees are required to submit a copy of their lodging receipt and lodging expenses along with their Travel Expense Form.
+Individuals are required to submit a copy of their lodging receipt and lodging expenses along with their Travel Expense Form.
 In addition, any expenses that exceed the maximum reasonable rates established by the City should be explained on the form and must be approved by the Department Manager.

-CITY OF COVINGTON, GEORGIA PERSONNEL POLICY TRAVEL EXPENSES

-4. Meal Expenses for Overnight Travel.
+5. Meal Expenses for Overnight Travel.

-The City will provide a reasonable meal allowance for overnight traveling employees.
+The City will provide a reasonable meal allowance for overnight traveling individuals.
 The City will follow the U.S. General Accounting Office standards for per diem rates for meal and incidental expenses (M&IE rates).
 The applicable rate will be based upon the locality of the travel of the employee.
-Rates may be found on the Internet at www.gsa.gov.

-NOTE: Meal expenses incurred at training seminars not involving overnight travel are not subject to this allowance as provided by the IRS guidelines detailed in IRS Publication 463.

-In providing this benefit, employees are not required to produce receipts or statements for travel reimbursements.
+Rates may be found on the Internet at www.gsa.gov. \NOTE\: Meal expenses incurred at training seminars not involving overnight travel are not subject to this allowance as provided by the IRS guidelines detailed in IRS Publication 463.
+In providing this benefit, individuals are not required to produce receipts or statements for travel reimbursements.
 The City will not pay any additional expenses above and beyond the per diem rate.

-5. Meal Expenses for Regular Travel.
+6. Meal Expenses for Regular Travel.